psfoley/openfl/docs/tutorial.rst

 Therefore, we will need to create the ca and copy its public .crt file to each other node.
 On those other nodes, we will create a private key and a cert signing request (.csr file).
 The .csr files must be copied to the governor, signed and the output .crt files copied back to the corresponding aggregator/collaborator.
 NOTE: at the moment, aggregator/collaborator .csr files all have the same name, which will be error prone.
 We need to fix this.

+NOTE: our openssl commands are consistent with openssl 1.0.2 command line interface, including all implied defaults.
+Older/newer versions with different interfaces/defaults could alter the behavior of these commands!

 To create the CA, we run:

 .. code-block:: console